 - 2C1(a).
-File a complete and accurate annual information return (Form 990 or equivalent) with the Internal Revenue Service - 3A2.
-The board provides oversight of the land trust's finances and operations by: (a) Reviewing and approving an annual budget, (b) Working to ensure that sufficient financial resources are available, (c) Receiving and reviewing financial reports and statements in a form and with a frequency appropriate for the scale of the land trust's financial activity, (d) Reviewing the externally prepared financial audit, review or compilation - 5B2.
+File a complete and accurate annual information return (Form 990 or equivalent) with the Internal Revenue Service - The board provides oversight of the land trust's finances and operations by: (a) Reviewing and approving an annual budget, (b) Working to ensure that sufficient financial resources are available, (c) Receiving and reviewing financial reports and statements in a form and with a frequency appropriate for the scale of the land trust's financial activity, (d) Reviewing the externally prepared financial audit, review or compilation - 5B2.
 Provide timely written acknowledgment of all gifts, including land and conservation easements, in keeping with IRS charitable contribution substantiation requirements - 5B3.
 Maintain financial and other systems to document and comply with any donor restrictions on gifts - 6A2.
 Develop and implement a strategy to address any deficit-spending trends - 6A3.
 Assess the nature and variability of revenue and seek to diversify funding sources

 - 6A4.
 Build and maintain sufficient operating reserves to sustain operations - 6A5.
-Build and maintain dedicated or restricted funds sufficient to cover the long-term costs of stewarding and defending the land trust's land and conservation easements; (a) If funds are insufficient, adopt a plan to secure these funds and a policy committing the funds to this purpose - 6C1.
-Obtain an annual financial audit, review or compilation by an independent certified public accountant or a qualified accounting professional, in a manner appropriate for the scale of the land trust - 6D1.
+Build and maintain dedicated or restricted funds sufficient to cover the long-term costs of stewarding and defending the land trust's land and conservation easements; (a) If funds are insufficient, adopt a plan to secure these funds and a policy committing the funds to this purpose - or compilation by an independent certified public accountant or a qualified accounting professional, in a manner appropriate for the scale of the land trust - 6D1.
 Establish written internal controls and accounting procedures, including segregation of duties, in a form appropriate for the scale of the land trust, to prevent the misuse or loss of funds - 6E2.
 Carry general liability, directors and officers liability, property and other insurance, all as appropriate to the land trust's risk exposure or as required by law

-- I. Financial Records and Financial Health ^{2C1(a), 3A2(b), 6A2, 6A3, 6A4, 6C1} - Annual audited, reviewed or compiled financial statements, obtained at the following level based on total annual support and revenue2, include footnotes and disclosures and show unrestricted, board-designated and restricted net assetsnet assets without donor restrictions, with board-designation and with donor restrictions.
+- I. Financial Records and Financial Health ^{2C1(a)}, ^{3A2(b)}, ^{6A2, 6A3, 6A4, 6C1} - Annual audited, reviewed or compiled financial statements, obtained at the following level based on total annual support and revenue?, include footnotes and disclosures and show net assets without donor restrictions, with board-designation, and with donor restrictions.

-([?]Excludes value of donated properties/easements but includes moneys from grants, from special fundraising, and for the purchase of land and easements.)
+(2Excludes value of donated properties/easements but includes moneys from grants, from special fundraising, and for the purchase of land and easements.)